AdobeDocs/commerce-operations.en/help/configuration/cache/cache-types.md

 The following steps walk through associating cache frontend with a cache type.

-## Step 1: Define a cache frontend {#define-cache}
+## Step 1: Define a cache frontend

-The Commerce application has a `default` cache [frontend](https://glossary.magento.com/frontend) that you can use for any [cache type](configuration/cli/config-cli-subcommands-cache.html#config-cli-subcommands-cache-clean-over).
-This section discusses how to optionally define a [cache frontend](https://glossary.magento.com/cache-frontend) with a different name, which is preferable if you expect to customize your frontend.
+The Commerce application has a `default` cache frontend that you can use for any [cache type](../cli/manage-cache.md#clean-and-flush-cache-types).
+This section discusses how to optionally define a cache frontend with a different name, which is preferable if you expect to customize your frontend.

 >[!INFO]
 >
 >To use the `default` cache type, you do not need to modify `env.php` at all; you modify Magento's global `di.xml`.
-See [Low-level cache options](cache/cache-options.html).
+See [Low-level cache options](cache-options.md).

 You must specify a custom cache frontend either `app/etc/env.php` or Magento's global `app/etc/di.xml`.